Emergency medical service: 116 117

 According to the WHO, pregnant women have no increased risk of developing a serious illness.

 Corona viruses have been known since the 1960s and can infect both humans and animals (especially mammals and birds).
 So Corona is not new - only the strain that is currently spreading is new.
 The viruses can cause various diseases, from common colds to dangerous or fatal diseases (such as SARS).

 A further spread should be prevented as much as possible.
-The incubation period of the virus is 14 days, which is why the state of health must be observed over this period.
+The incubation period of the virus is four to six days, which is why the state of health must be observed over this period.
 The social contacts of those affected must be reduced to a minimum.

 If you suspect a corona infection, please do not sit in a waiting room or waiting area.
+If you do so, you run the risk of infecting other people.
 If possible, stay at home and call the Corona hotline of the health department.
-The staff will tell you by phone if your suspicion is justified and you should be tested for the disease.
+The staff will tell by phone, what to do.
 If you are tested, the authorities will provide you with the relevant documents immediately after the smear, which you can use as a certificate of incapacity for work.